joku8/AgroDectect-Webapp/README.md

 ![agrodetect-complete](./images/agrodetect-complete.png)

 ## 🚧 Plans to Refactor Project 🚧
 Work is currently being done to apply distributed systems principles to make this app suitable to be scaled up in the future.
 This will involve redesigning the applications archetecture (e.g. backed services, databases, and more).
-All of these changes should fit within the aws free tier.

 ## Overview